-Notice by publication.
-The county treasurer must publish notice of the sale in a newspaper once a week for four weeks.
-If there is no newspaper in the county or if the publication is refused, the notice must be posted at the courthouse (Okla.
+The county treasurer will send you (the record owner of the property) a notice by certified mail at least 30 days before the sale.
+The county treasurer must also publish notice of the sale in a newspaper once a week for four weeks.
+If the county doesn't have a newspaper or if it refuses to publish the notice, the information must be posted at the courthouse.
+(Okla.
 Stat.
 Ann. tit.
 68 § 3127).